apascualgarcia/apascualgarcia.github.io/_pages/Research.md

   - image_path: /assets/images/Mutualism.png
     title: "Theoretical Ecology"
     alt: "Placeholder Image Right Aligned"
-    excerpt: 'The relationship between biodiversity and stability in complex ecosystems has undergone a long debate involving intense theoretical research.
-I am interested in deciphering which is the role that the different species interactions have on this relationship, with particular emphasis on mutualistic interactions.
-Mutualism has been historically considered detrimental for biodiversity, overemphasizing the role of competition.
-We are challenging this view with a fresh perspective based on the importance of structural stability.'
+    excerpt: 'The relationship between biodiversity and stability in complex ecosystems has been the subject of a long debate involving intensive theoretical research.
+We are interested in deciphering the role that different species interactions play in this relationship, with special emphasis on mutualistic interactions.
+Mutualism has historically been considered detrimental to biodiversity, overemphasising the role of competition.
+We are challenging this view with a new perspective based on the importance of structural stability.'
     url: "/_pages/Publications/"
     btn_label: "Read More"
     btn_class: "btn--inverse"